 Pets are welcome at all RV and tent sites if leashed.
-We have a "No Pet" policy for all of our cabin sites that applies to cabin campers and cabin visitors.
+We have a "No Pet" policy for all of our cabin sites - that applies to cabin campers and cabin visitors.
 Pets are not to be left unattended any time.
-Please ask about our dog walking service or near by kennel facilities as options for your pets while you are touring.
+Please ask about our near by kennel facilities as options for your pets while you are touring.
 Make sure to clean up after your pets!
 Pets are not permitted in the pool area, buildings or on the playground.

 Check-in for RV and tent sites is 2:00 PM.
 Check-in for cabins is 3:00 PM.
 We cannot guarantee a site will be available until these check-in times.
 Check-out for RV and tent sites is 12:00 PM.
 Check-out for cabins is 11:00 AM.
 We CANNOT guarantee an early arrival or late check out.
 Please call the office at (610) 486-0447 to make arrangements for these options.
 Thank you.